datreeio/kubectl-datree/README.md

 ## Specification
 The plugin supports the following resource types:
-* pod
+* Pod
-* service
+* Service
-* ingress
+* Ingress
-* daemonset
+* Daemonset
-* deployment
+* Deployment
-* replicaset
+* Replicaset
-* statefulset
+* Statefulset
-* job
+* Job
-* cronjobs
+* CronJob

-When running against a given namespace, only resources of these types will be checked.
+:warning: When running against a given namespace, only resources of these types will be checked.

 <br/>

 ## Examples
-This command will fetch all resources within the namespace "exmpl", and execute a policy check against them:
+This command will fetch all resources within the namespace `exmpl`, and execute a policy check against them:
 ```
 kubectl datree test -- -n exmpl
 ```

-This command will fetch the resource of kind "Service" named "myAwesomeService" in namespace "myCoolNamespace", and execute a policy check against it using k8s schema version 1.22.0:
+This command will fetch the resource of kind `Service` named `myAwesomeService` in namespace `myCoolNamespace`, and execute a policy check against it using k8s schema version 1.22.0:
 ```
 kubectl datree test -s "1.22.0" -- service myAwesomeService myCoolNamespace
 ```